tickbag/ignitor/README.md

   - In a comparisons with an off-the-shelf cloner library, the Ignitor cloner was around 43x faster.
   - Ancedotal times: 1 complex type, containing 100,000 complex reference types and 100,000 value types, was cloned in 7ms.

 # Still to come
-- Process flow using a type of mediator pattern
-  - Mediatr library is unsuitable for Blazor Webassembly apps, so a custom one will need to be created
+- Documentation around the recoommended usage pattern
+  - To create a one-way cyclic flow through the application, the suggestion is to use Jimmy Bogard's `MediatR` library for Actions and Action Handlers
+  - State change is signalled to Components via the State Monitoring built into the Ignitor library.
 - Persistant stores to Local Storage in the browser
   - This will be made available via an `IPersistantState<TId, TEntity>` injectable.
 - General improvements to the library based on actually using it in a project
   - Already a lot of changes have occurred around the `IImmutable` interface
-- XML comments to stop the build warnings
 - Tests really need writing to impart confidence in the library
 - Documentation
-- Pubishing to NuGet

 # How to use
 Clone the repo, reference the project from your Blazor project.